-New Jersey has a long history as a center of innovation.
+New Jersey has a long history as a center of innovation and an engine of economic growth.
 Today, that spirit of ingenuity is as strong as ever.
-We have more scientists and engineers per square mile than anywhere else in the United States.
-We’ve gotten here with hard work and smart investments in our schools and our community, and we’re poised to lead in the years to come.
-But reaching our full potential will require renewed dedication and forward-thinking ideas, because the truth is that wages are not keeping up with our high cost of living and the COVID-19 pandemic has hit New Jersey small businesses and workers particularly hard.
+It’s produced more scientists and engineers per square mile than anywhere else in the United States.
+We’ve gotten here with hard work and smart investments in our schools and our communities, and we’re poised to lead in the years to come.

-Pass a tax plan that provides relief for the middle class.
-New Jersey gets back less money for our federal tax dollars than almost any other state in the nation.
-The 2017 GOP tax bill continues to target our middle-class families, with NJ hit harder than any other state in the nation.
-I have worked with Republicans and Democrats in the House to pass the Restoring Tax Fairness for States and Localities Act to lift the state and local tax (SALT) deduction cap, and will continue to work on real, impactful tax relief to help the people of New Jersey.
+Restore the SALT deduction to provide relief for the middle class.
+The 2017 Trump GOP tax bill continues to target our middle-class families, with NJ hit harder than any other state in the nation.
+I have worked with Republicans and Democrats in the House to pass multiple pieces of legislation to lift the state and local tax (SALT) deduction cap and helped beat back the Senate Republican attempt in August 2022 to extend the cap and further punish New Jersey families.
+I will keep fighting for SALT relief until the job is done.

 Invest in education and job training.
-A good paying job with benefits comes from an excellent education, and we know that our school system attracts businesses to our region.
+A good-paying job with benefits is born from an excellent education.
+New Jersey’s best-in-the-nation school system attracts businesses to our region.
 I am dedicated to working with parents and our local schools to invest in science, technology, engineering, math, and civics.
-We have great universities in the district like Montclair State, Fairleigh Dickinson, Drew University, and St. Elizabeth’s as well as fantastic community colleges in Essex, Morris, Passaic, and Sussex counties.
-I want to continue to help them partner with local employers to provide a direct path to high-skill jobs for recent graduates so we don’t lose our talented students to other states.
+We have great colleges and universities in our district including Montclair State, Fairleigh Dickinson, Drew University, Bloomfield College, and St. Elizabeth’s, as well as fantastic community colleges in Essex, Morris, and Passaic counties.
+I will continue to help them partner with local employers to provide a direct path to high-skill jobs for recent graduates so we don’t lose our talented students to other states.
 We need to do much more to make college affordable for everyone who wants the opportunity.
-For those who do not plan to go to college, we should provide apprenticeships and job training opportunities that lead directly to a job.
-The education cuts pushed by the Administration either mean less funding for our local schools or higher property taxes.
-Both hurt our economy, our students, and the ability of our children to compete for good jobs in the future.
+For those who do not plan to go to college, I am a strong supporter of apprenticeships and job training opportunities that lead directly to a job.
+I was proud to pass the CHIPS and Science Act to invest in our STEM workforce, particularly through industry partnerships with our college system.
+The County College of Morris’s new Advanced Manufacturing Center, which will help to train the competitive workforce needed to build-out manufacturing in our state, is a great example of the type of program that this legislation will fund.
+I also voted for and passed in the House the Workforce Innovation and Opportunity Act, which makes the largest investment in our workforce development system in a generation.
+This includes a new fund to invest in evidence-based workforce training programs, based on my Expanding Pathways to Employment Act.